JoshData/jot/README.md

 Operations
 ----------

-The operations in JOT are...
+The operations in JOT are instantiated as `new jot.OPERATION(arguments)`.
+The available operations are...

 ### General operations